-7. Pavement wash waters where no detergent or cleaning agents are used, and measures are first taken to remove/pickup solids and liquids, and properly disposed;
+7. Pavement wash waters where no detergents or cleaning agents are used, and measures are first taken to remove/pickup solids and liquids, and properly disposed;

 Pavement is cleaned using a vacuum sweeper/scrubber and/or power washing without the addition of cleaning agents.
 Water from power washing is recovered using a vacuum sweeper/scrubber.
 Water from the vacuum sweeper/scrubber is discharged to an OWS.
+Most WSPs conduct washing under cover at a designated wash rack that drains to an OWS then to the sanitary sewer system.